Administration

 Julie grew up in Tampa Bay (Go Lightning!) and now lives in Southern Indiana with her husband, Jim, three amazing teenagers, and pup, Mercy.
 While Julie’s career began with finance for small for-profit businesses, using her bean-counting and spreadsheet superpowers for the greater good has become her passion.

-Adrienne Paradis: Family Intake Manager (part-time)
+Adrienne Paradis: Family Support Manager (part-time)

 (Adrienne.Paradis@dup15q.org)